MicrosoftDocs/azure-docs/articles/active-directory/develop/least-privilege-guidance.md

 ## Using consent to control permissions to resources

-Consent is becoming an important requirement in most data privacy laws across the World.
+[Consent](../develop/application-consent-experience.md#consent-and-permissions) is becoming an important requirement in most data privacy laws across the World.
 Most often these laws require developers to obtain consent from end users before allowing an application to access protected data.
 Every time an application that runs in your user's device or service requests some permission, the app should display an authorization prompt to the user that shows what permission is being requested.
 The end user is required to allow (or deny) access to that specific permission before the application can progress.
 As an application developer it's best to request access permission with the least privilege.

 ![API permissions](media/least-privilege-best-practice/api-permissions.png)

 ## Behaviors of over-privileged and least privileged applications

 An over-privileged application may have one of the following characteristics:
-- **Unused permissions**: This arises when extra permission has been granted to an application, but no API call has been made.
+- **Unused permissions**: An application could end up with unused permissions when it fails to make API calls that utilize all the permissions granted to it.
 For example in [MS Graph](/graph/overview), an app might only be reading OneDrive Files (using the "*Files.Read.All*" permission) but has also been granted “*Calendar.Read.All*” permission, despite not integrating with any Calendar APIs.
 - **Reducible permissions**: This implies that the granted permission has a least privileged replacement that can complete the desired API call.
 For example, an app that is only reading User profiles, but has been granted "*User.ReadWrite.All*" might be considered over-privileged.
 In this case, the app should be granted "*User.Read.All*" instead, which is the least privileged permission needed to satisfy the request.

 For an application to be considered as least privileged, it should have: